readmeio/rdme/documentation/commands/openapi.md

 DESCRIPTION
   Resolves circular and recursive references in OpenAPI by replacing them with object schemas.

-  This command addresses limitations in ReadMe’s support for circular or recursive references within OpenAPI specifications.
-It automatically identifies and replaces these references with simplified object schemas, ensuring compatibility for seamless display in the ReadMe platform.
+  This command provides a workaround for circular or recursive references within OpenAPI definitions so they can render properly in ReadMe.
+It automatically identifies and replaces these references with simplified object schemas, ensuring compatibility for seamless display in the ReadMe API Reference.
 As a result, instead of displaying an empty form, as would occur with schemas containing such references, you will receive a flattened representation of the object, showing what the object can potentially contain, including references to itself.
 Complex circular references may require manual inspection and may not be fully resolved.

 EXAMPLES
   This will resolve circular and recursive references in the OpenAPI definition at the given file or URL: